-Actions for 2021 - 2022 Lead Due Date 1 Publish the 2020/2021 statement on the Council's website and communicate the statement widely across the Council's supply chains and businesses in the borough.
-Communications, Procurement and Community Safety Teams Completed 2 Review and map the Council's supply chains and conduct a thorough risk assessment of primary and secondary high-risk contractors.
-Procurement and Community Safety March 2022 and November 2022 3 Develop a training program for commissioning and contract managers to train staff on modern slavery and ethical procurement.
-Procurement and Community Safety Completed 4 Provide market engagement, supplier development and supply chain management incorporating best practice, ensuring the Council's suppliers put measures in place to mitigate the risk of modern slavery and exploitation.
-Supplier development sessions delivered for suppliers to develop their ability to report and escalate concerns, and for the Council to disseminate information and share best practice.
-Procurement, Human Resources and Economic Development April 2022 and December 2022 5 High-risk supply chains used by the Council are supported to use the Modern Slavery Assessment Tool (MSAT) or complete a modern slavery questionnaire to assess compliance.
-Procurement July 2022 and February 2023 6 Deliver a strategic review of modern slavery in policies and procedures in line with the Council's responsible procurement policy.
-Procurement and Leader's Office 2022 - 2023
+Actions for 2022 - 2024 Lead Due Date 1 Publish the updated statement on the Council's website and communicate the statement widely across the Council's supply chains and businesses in the borough.
+Communications, Procurement and Community Safety Teams Completed 1 Develop an enhanced training program for commissioning and contract managers to train staff on modern slavery and ethical procurement.
+Procurement and Community Safety Mar 2024 2 Review and map the Council's supply chains and conduct a thorough risk assessment of primary and secondary high-risk contractors.
+Procurement and Community Safety Dec 2024 3 Provide market engagement, supplier development and supply chain management incorporating best practice, ensuring the Council's suppliers put measures in place to mitigate the risk of modern slavery and exploitation.
+Supplier development sessions are delivered for Procurement, Human Resources and Economic Development Dec 2024 suppliers to develop their ability to report and escalate concerns, and for the Council to disseminate information and share best practice.

-Actions for 2021 - 2022 Lead Due Date 7 Following the risk mapping exercise, conduct a deep dive into high-risk contracts.
-Procurement and Scrutiny 2022 - 2023 8 Commit to only commission organisations that have thoroughly investigated their labour practices, and those of its direct suppliers, to ensure actions are taken to mitigate the risks of modern slavery being used anywhere in the organisation, or by the organisation's direct suppliers.
-Procurement and Leaders Office 2022 - 2023
+Actions for 2022 - 2024 Lead Due Date 4 High-risk supply chains used by the Council are supported to use the Modern Slavery Assessment Tool (MSAT) or complete a modern slavery questionnaire to assess compliance.
+Procurement Dec 2024 5 Deliver a strategic review of modern slavery in policies and procedures in line with the Council's Social Value policy.
+Procurement and Leader's Office Feb 2025 6 Following the risk mapping exercise, conduct a deep dive into high-risk contract(s).
+Procurement and Scrutiny Dec 2024 7 Commit to only commission organisations that have thoroughly investigated their labour practices, and those of its direct suppliers, to ensure actions are taken to mitigate the risks of modern slavery or forced labour being used anywhere in the organisation, or by the organisation's direct suppliers.
+Procurement and Leaders Office Mar 2025